LLoadout/laravel-macros/README.md

 Str::highlightWords("welcome to Laravel-macros",['welcome','Laravel-macros']); // <b>welcome</b> to <b>Laravel-macros</b>
 ```

-## Convert macros
+## Variable macros

-This macros can convert arrays / object / json to one of array / object / json , particularly handy for converting mixed variables, for example arrays with objects to pure arrays or objects.
+This macros can convert arrays / object / json to one of array / object / json, particularly handy for converting mixed variables, for example arrays with objects to pure arrays or objects.

 ### toArray